rraymondgh/plugins/README.md

 **Permission silently ignored**

-- Cause: Using a permission key not recognized by current Navidrome version
+- Cause: Using a permission key not recognized by current version
 - Effect: The unknown permission is silently ignored (no error or warning)
 - Solution: This is actually normal behavior for forward compatibility